 Malaga at a glance

-Situated off the southern Costa del Sol, Malaga has become Spain’s capital of tourism thanks to its fantastic weather, cultural attractions and popular beaches.
+Situated off the southern Costa del Sol, Malaga is a popular destination, thanks to its fantastic weather, cultural attractions and popular beaches.
 Restoration in the historic city centre along with new constructions on the port have given Malaga a new image, while a push to make the city one of Europe’s top art centres has created the so-called “mile of art” that includes over 30 museums and art galleries.
 Malaga is also the birthplace of the artist Pablo Picasso, for which a museum has been dedicated.

 With a history spanning over 2,800 years, Malaga is one of the oldest continuously inhabited cities in the world.
 Many relics of the city’s history can be visited today, including a Roman theatre, a Baroque cathedral called La Manquita and Alcazaba, an 11th century Moorish castle.
 There are also plenty of gardens and parks to explore.
 Take a stroll down the palm tree shaded Paseo del Parque to enjoy the sculptures, fountains, and tropical plants along the coast or make a visit to La Concepcion, Malaga’s artistic historical botanical gardens located just outside Malaga.

 Perfect if you’re looking for:

 - Lively nightlife